ahsaniqbalozhut/hugo-caddy/presentation/04-social-media.md

 ---
-title: "3.3 Social Media Strategy"
-date: 2025-07-14
-draft: false
+marp: true
 ---

+---

-# 3.3 Social Media Strategy
+# 🦷 3.3 Social Media Strategy
+## A Calendar-Driven Content Engine for Growth & Engagement

+---

 ## 🎯 Objective

 To transform social media into a **planned, strategic marketing channel** by building a **calendar-driven content strategy** that aligns with key **dental, medical, educational, and local community events in Australia**.

-This approach will ensure that every post has purpose, relevance, and impact — while leveraging AI-powered tools to automate publishing and maximize reach.
+This approach ensures that every post has **purpose, relevance, and impact** — while leveraging **AI-powered tools** to automate publishing and maximize reach.

 ---

 ## 🔍 The Challenge

-Currently, social media efforts are inconsistent and uncoordinated.
+Currently, social media efforts are **inconsistent and uncoordinated**.
 Posts are published sporadically with no clear brand voice or engagement strategy.

 This results in:

-- Missed opportunities to showcase real patient outcomes
+- ❌ Missed opportunities to showcase real patient outcomes
-- Inconsistent messaging across locations
+- ❌ Inconsistent messaging across locations
-- Underutilized potential for organic growth
+- ❌ Underutilized potential for organic growth
-- Heavy reliance on paid advertising without measurable ROI
+- ❌ Heavy reliance on paid advertising without measurable ROI

 In dentistry, every day brings new moments of transformation, education, and community connection — yet these moments often go unnoticed online.

 ---

 ## 💡 Why This Matters

 Dental practices have something most brands can only dream of — **real-world impact**.

-Each consultation, treatment, and patient journey offers authentic storytelling potential that builds trust and drives engagement.
+Each consultation, treatment, and patient journey offers authentic storytelling potential that builds **trust and drives engagement**.

 But to unlock that potential, we need more than just content — we need **strategy**.